devMEremenko/XcodeBenchmark/ReadMe.md

 ## Note
 PR merging will be performed on a best-effort basis.
-If a device you are looking for is not on the below list, check out open [issues](https://github.com/devMEremenko/XcodeBenchmark/issues) and [PRs](https://github.com/devMEremenko/XcodeBenchmark/pulls).
+If a device you are looking for is not on the list below, check out open [issues](https://github.com/devMEremenko/XcodeBenchmark/issues) and [PRs](https://github.com/devMEremenko/XcodeBenchmark/pulls).

 ## Xcode 13.0 or above